blutui/dev.blutui.com/src/pages/docs/canvas/filters/filter.md

 ---
 title: 'filter'
-description: 'The filter filter filters elements of a sequence or a mapping using an arrow function.'
+description: 'Filter elements of a sequence or a mapping using an arrow function.'
 ---

 ```canvas {% process=false %}